 In a high proportion of cases, once a melanoma is appropriately removed, no further treatment should be needed.
 Your consultant will arrange monitoring where required, although up to date melanoma treatment holds good long term cure rates.

 The best contribution anyone can make to skin cancer treatment and cure is early detection.
 If you are concerned about an area of your skin, contact our London clinic.
 Knowledgeable staff can advise and arrange a private consultation where this will assist.

 Ensuring patients are informed on melanoma is helpful, by all means look through dedicated information on our website:

-- Melanoma in the UK – An overview of where we are, symptom management and a few myths dispelled.
+- An overview of where we are and a few myths dispelled: Melanoma in the UK.